hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/22- Terraform Modules.md

 in the Terraform Registry, you can find 2 types of modules:

-- Verified Modules (have verified checkmark beside it's name)
+- Verified Modules (have verified checkmark beside its name)

 - Community Modules